 Treatment for radicular pain

 This is the mission of Laser Spine Institute: providing minimally invasive alternatives to traditional open back surgeries.
 Our expert team of surgeons has performed tens of thousands of minimally invasive procedures to alleviate radiating back pain and other issues, helping their patients find relief from back pain without the risks and trauma of traditional open spine surgery.
-For more information on how we can help you, contact Laser Spine Institute on how we can help you, contact Laser Spine Institute today and ask for a free review of your CT scan or MRI.
+For more information on how we can help you, contact Laser Spine Institute.